Social Comparison without Explicit Inference of Others' Reward Values: A Constructive Approach Using a Probabilistic Generative Model: Introduction

-Despite extensive research on social comparison in primates, few studies directly examine whether non-human primates understand others' subjective reward valuations.
+Despite extensive research on social comparison in primates, few studies have directly examined whether humans or non-human primates understand others' subjective reward valuations.
 Significant progress---e.g., by Noritake et al.~\cite{Noritake2018-hm, Noritake2020-os}---has clarified how primates monitor and evaluate their own rewards relative to others, yet evidence for representations of others' subjective valuations remains scarce.
-Computational research focusing on this topic is also lacking, while two prior computational studies have explored related questions~\cite{Zaki2016-vr, devaine2017reading}.
-Zaki et al.~\cite{Zaki2016-vr} combined fMRI with reinforcement learning models to demonstrate that humans can estimate others' emotional states, which may involve the other's subjective valuation; their paradigm, however, centered on empathic emotion inference rather than on valuation changes from reward comparison.
-Devaine et al.~\cite{devaine2017reading} investigated non-human primates' (including macaques) theory of mind ability in terms of how they infer their partner's actions in competitive games.
-Therefore, neither of the studies directly examined how an agent's inference about a partner's subjective value influences its own valuation during social comparison, which is the focus of this study.
+Despite the lack of research, two prior computational studies have explored related questions about partner valuation problems, though they address different topics than social comparison~\cite{Zaki2016-vr, devaine2017reading}.
+Zaki et al.~\cite{Zaki2016-vr} combined fMRI with reinforcement learning models to demonstrate that humans can estimate others' emotional states, which may involve the other's subjective valuation.
+Their paradigm, however, centered on empathic emotion inference rather than on changes in valuation during social comparison.
+Devaine et al.~\cite{devaine2017reading} investigated non-human primates' (including macaques) theory of mind ability in terms of how they infer their partner's actions in competitive games, which are also different from social comparison.
+Therefore, neither study directly examined how an agent's inference about a partner's subjective value influences its own valuation during social comparison, which is the focus of this study.
 Consequently, the computational principles linking a represented other-value to one's own \emph{subjective value} remain largely unexplored.

-Given the limited research on inferring the subjective value of others in social comparison settings, the present study asks: when a monkey compares its reward with a partner's, is its subjective value influenced by an inference about the partner's subjective valuation, or is it determined solely by the objective reward difference?
+Given the limited research on inferring others' subjective value in social comparison settings, the present study asks: when a monkey compares its reward with a partner's, is its subjective value influenced by an inference about the partner's subjective valuation, or is it determined solely by the objective reward difference?